mohnish/clean-terminal/README.md

 - Browse to *Profiles*
 - From the left navigation, click on the gear icon and select *Import...* and select *Clean.terminal*

+## Extra

+If you like *Clean*, then checkout the Atom Text Editor edition here https://github.com/mohnish/clean-atom

 ## License

 (The MIT License)